Rachel's Page

 カメ is a homophone for ("turtle"), which is reminiscent of the house's owner. ハウス is an approximation of the English word "house," which refers to a person or family's home.

 Since kame is both written in katakana and spelled out in romaji on the house itself, I think it's far more logical to leave it untranslated.
+It loses the direct connection to its owner's name, but compared to not translating Kamesennin, or renaming a house with such a prominent name, I consider it an acceptable casualty.

 Mount Frypan (フライパン山)